 FedEx is one of NASCAR’s largest sponsors in general and sponsors one of the four JGR teams.
 Alpern, whose work is focused on cultivating sponsorships with B2B brands, encourages every other company that signs with JGR to use FedEx for all of their corporate shipping needs.
 The approach helps build business relationships between sponsor companies and increases ROI for FedEx, resulting in the firm renewing its sponsorship with JGR.

 Alpern seems to be living the quintessential success story.
-He married his college sweetheart, is a father to three sons – two of whom are Carolina students – and works for a company founded by one of his childhood idols.
+He married his college sweetheart, is a father to three sons – two of whom are Carolina students – and works for a company founded a childhood idol.

-On the surface, it might seem like Alpern and other successful business executives have had their lives planned out from the start.
-But in reality, many have gone through periods of uncertainty and change that have shaped them into the thoughtful power players that they are today.
+On the surface, it might seem as if Alpern and other successful business executives had their lives planned out from the start.
+But in reality, many have gone through periods of uncertainty and change that have shaped them into the thoughtful power players they are today.

 Alpern attended George Mason University with the intention of pursuing a degree in electrical engineering.

-“My father was an engineer, and I thought I wanted to follow in his footsteps because I was good at math,” says Alpern.
+“My father was an engineer, and I thought I wanted to follow in his footsteps because I was good at math,” he says.
 “After the first day of classes, I knew that wasn’t going to happen.”